 The Ney Nature Center’s open prairies, thick woods, and pond provide habitat for a variety of bird species.
 Hiking trails provide many opportunities to see them up close.
 The eastern bluffs of the river valley create breezy updrafts that attract soaring raptors.
 From the Pond Loop Trail, migrating waterfowl can be observed on stop-overs on their long journey.
 From the meadows into the deep ravine trail, birders report many species of warblers.
 A feeding station, maintained by Ney volunteers, can be viewed from the comfort of the education building.
 The Ney Nature Center is also a stop on the Audubon Minnesota Great River Birding Trail.

 The Ney Nature Center offers a variety of hiking trails that lead hikers through a diversity of Minnesota landscapes.
 By walking the trails, one can see native prairie, big woods remnants, historic farm buildings, a large wetland, reforestation plots, a wooded ravine with streams, and the historic Oxcart Trail.
 Our trails are mowed and marked with signs at the trailhead and maps.
 Some trails are long and strenuous, so please read the description below.
 During the snowy season some trails are groomed for cross country skiing, please do not hike or snowshoe on ski trails.

 Don’s Pond Loop Trail

-The pond trial is a 1.4 mile stroll through gently rolling terrain surrounding the Ney Frog Pond.
-While particularly suited to hikers of limited ability, this trail offers vantage points, which will delight all visitors.
+The Pond Trail is a 1.4 mile stroll through gently rolling terrain surrounding Frog Pond.
+While particularly suited to hikers of limited mobility, this trail offers vantage points, which will delight all visitors.
 Keep an eye open for waterfowl, muskrats, frogs, insects and wildflowers.
-You might even see a Bald Eagle!
+You might even see a bald eagle!
 For more information on the Ney Pond, see our History page.

 Native Prairie Walk